vijujoseph/index-calculation-service/README.md

 -   Code review and refactoring.
 I will be doing the above steps when I get some more time

 ## whether you liked the challenge or not?
--   I have started executing the project thinking of easy execution.
+-   Initially I thought the task was lot more simple.
 However, as I read the use case multiple times I realized the complexity and challenges.
 This could have been easily achievable using DB solution.
-But I had tough time impleneting using in-memory without DB.
+But I had tough time implementing using in-memory without DB.

 ## Build and Execute